 Soichi Konagaya (b.
-16 March 1949, Kamakura, Kanagua Prefecture, Japan) is a well-known Japanese composer, arranger, and band clinician.
+16 March 1949, Kamakura, Kanagua Prefecture, Japan) is a Japanese composer, arranger, and band clinician.

 Konagaya began his career as a composer while still a student at the Tokyo University of Fine Arts and Music, from which he graduated in 1973.
 While there, he composed Letter V and Letter S, which were commissioned by percussionist Sumire Yoshihara.
 This marked his debut as a composer.
 He went on to become a CBS studio arranger, writing extensively for an array of wind and percussion media.